ampproject/amphtml/extensions/amp-embedly-card/amp-embedly-card.md

 Use `dark` to set this theme.
 For dark backgrounds it's better to specify this.

+The default is `light`, which sets no background color of the main card container.

 ### data-card-embed

 URL to a video or rich media.